tq-systems/ci-meta-tq/README.md

 * shared sstate cache: you can provide `$SSTATE_DIR` via ~/.yocto/site.conf.
 * local PREMIRROR

-Internally the `oe-init-build-env` script from the used openembedded / poky meta layer will be sourced from `setup-environment` to get the bitbake environment
+Internally the `oe-init-build-env` script from the used OpenEmbedded / poky meta layer will be sourced from `setup-environment` to get the bitbake environment

 After this step, everything is setup to build an image using bitbake.